wx13/jedi/doc/manual.md

 number from 1-9.
 It is possible to have more than 9 screens (it is unlimited, actually), but only 1-9 are available for this operation.

+Typing `^t-` will set vertical stacking (buffers aligned above one another) and `^t|` will set horizontal stacking (side-by-side buffers).
+To scroll only the current buffer up/down, use shift-up/down.
+To scroll all the buffers on the current screen up/down, use ctrl-up/down.

 Indentation facade
 ------------------